rwmingis/InterruptButton/README.md

 ### Other Features
   * The Asynchronous and Synchronous events can enabled or disabled globally by type (Async and Sync)
-  * The pin, the pin level, and pull up / pull down mode can all be set on a per button instance basis.
   * The timing for debounce, longPress, AutoRepeatPress and doubleClick can be set on a per button instance basis.
   * Asynchronous events are called *Immediately* after debouncing
   * Synchronous events are invoked by calling the 'processSyncEvents()' member function in the main loop and *are subject to the main loop timing.*